andreacalia/docs/completable-future/intro.md

 [ForkJoinPool.commonPool-worker-1] - Result: Hello from the future!
 ```

-`ForkJoinPool` is a common Thread pool in which all the specified operations are executed on.
+`ForkJoinPool` is a common Thread pool in which, by default, all the operations are executed on.
 Each operation specified on a method with suffix _async_ can be executed on a new or re-used Thread of the pool.

 In the previous example, the only _async_ method is the `.supplyAsync(...)` and all the subsequent operations are executed on the same Thread that prints _"Producer"_ on the console.

 Every _async_ operation switches the Thread that execute the operation (and the subsequent ones until another _async_ is specified).

-Depending on the situation, it is necessary to specify the Thread on which operations are executed (Thread bound synchronization, listeners, etc...).
+Depending on the situation, it is necessary to specify the Thread on which operations are executed (Thread bound synchronization, listeners, etc.).
 In order to achieve this, every _async_ method has an overloaded version that accepts a `Executor` that will be used to execute the operation and the subsequent, chained, ones.

 A fully asynchronous version of the example above will look like:

 ```java